 MBBS (Melbourne), FANZCA

 Dr Reid graduated from the University of Melbourne in 1995, and completed his anaesthetic training through the Austin Hospital.
 He did his fellowship at the Royal London Hospital UK on the Management of Severe Trauma from the London based HEMS before coming to Launceston in 2004.
 He has a special interest in physiology and pharmacology and examines anaesthetic registrars as a Primary Examiner for the Australian and New Zealand College of Anaesthetists.
 He has previously run the Launceston Morbidity and Mortality meetings and is a Senior Clinical Lecturer.
-He is married with three children and enjoys swimming and cycling.
+He has three children and enjoys swimming and cycling.

 Dr Tom Hall

 Dr Hall grew up in regional South Australia and studied medicine in Adelaide before moving to Launceston in 2003.
 He began his anaesthetic training in Launceston then moved to Newcastle to further his training, becoming a fully qualified specialist in early 2012.
 He now works in both the public and private systems.
 He has a keen interest in teaching and currently runs the anaesthetic Morbidity and Mortality meetings in Launceston.
 He has his own website which can be viewed here.

 MBBS (Newcastle), DAUK, FANZCA